E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 .. contents:: :local:

-For analysis of MD simulations `MDTraj <http://mdtraj.org/>`_ is a fast and comomnly used analysis.
+For analysis of MD simulations `MDTraj <http://mdtraj.org/>`_ is a fast and commonly used analysis.
-However MDTraj has limitations, such as the requirement that the whole trajecotry and result of the computation fits into memory.
-This module rewrites part of MDTraj to work with `Dask <https://dask.org/>`_ in order to achieve out-of-memory computations, and combined with `dask-distributed <https://distributed.dask.org/en/latest/>`_ results in possible out-of-machine paralelization, essential for HPCs and a (surprising) speed-up even on a single machine.
+However MDTraj has limitations, such as the requirement that the whole trajectory and result of the computation fits into memory.
+This module rewrites part of MDTraj to work with `Dask <https://dask.org/>`_ in order to achieve out-of-memory computations, and combined with `dask-distributed <https://distributed.dask.org/en/latest/>`_ results in possible out-of-machine parallelization, essential for HPCs and a (surprising) speed-up even on a single machine.